gabstopper/chef-mcafee/README.md

 `default.mcafee.url` : Default location for retrieving installation files

 ######Package Info Attributes
-Each `name` parameter must have 3 attributes in order to identify where to find the product information.
+Each `name` property must have 3 associated attributes defined in order to identify where to find the product information.

-For example, to define attributes for McAfee Agent:
+For example, to define attributes for McAfee Agent in attributes/default.rb:

 `default['mcafee']['agent']['package']`  : default location for mcafee agent package